-Certain employees e.g. Head of Paid Service, Monitoring Officer and Director of Finance (Section 151 Officer) have responsibilities in law over and above their obligations to the Council and its Members that they must be allowed to discharge.
+Certain employees e.g. Head of Paid Service, Monitoring Officer and Corporate Director Finance and Resources (Section 151 Officer) have responsibilities in law over and above their obligations to the Council and its Members that they must be allowed to discharge.